Mental health crisis a threat to the Philippine economy | DW | 03.03.2021

 "There is a way to make mental health services and medicine affordable through proper community organizing and coordination with local, non-government units, private civil society groups, as well as local or international donors," said Versoza.
 But she added resources remained scarce.

-And that leaves many like Dalmacio to deal with their mental health alone.
+And that leaves many like Dalmacio to deal with their mental health privately.

 "I wish that there were a reset button.
 I wish there was something I could do to rejuvenate my brain.
 I've been trying not to think about it," said Dalmacio.